Used (2009) Ferrari F430 490 HP | Good price

 .

 Still on the hunt for the right electric car?
-Browse our full range of electric cars here.
+Examine our full lineup of electric cars here.